Psychological Science - Ph.D.

 144 Kent Hall

-The Doctor of Philosophy (Ph.D.) in Psychological Science program offers doctoral education and training in psychological science, with specializations in behavioral neuroscience, cognitive psychology, developmental psychology, social psychology and health psychology.
-The curriculum and other aspects of training offered by the Department prepare students for careers in research and teaching.
+The Ph.D. degree in Psychological Science offers doctoral education and training in psychological science, with specializations in behavioral neuroscience, cognitive psychology, developmental psychology, social psychology and health psychology.
+The curriculum and other aspects of training offered by the Department of Psychological Sciences prepare students for careers in research and teaching.
+The program is strongly research-oriented.

 - Kent Campus